Hiring a Car in Finland: A Comprehensive Guide

 Where to pick up your rental car in Finland

 The easiest and most popular collection points are Finland’s major airports.
 Helsinki Airport (HEL) is the main gateway for city breaks, southern Finland and longer one-way drives.
 Rovaniemi Airport (RVN) is ideal for Lapland, winter holidays and Arctic road trips, while Kittilä (KTT), Ivalo (IVL) and Kuusamo (KAO) are excellent choices for ski resorts, northern lights trips and outdoor travel in the north.
-Oulu Airport (OUL), Tampere and Turku are also useful starting points for regional road touring.

 Popular pick-up regions for road trips:

-- Turku: southwest coast and Archipelago routes
+- Turku: strong choice for the southwest coast, Naantali and Archipelago routes.

 Choosing the right car for Finland